 - Sefer Haftorah (Haftorah Scroll)

-The Leadership Council of the Conservative Movement has adopted this FJMC environmental program as its own.
 It includes the development of soy Shabbat candles (either tea candles in small tins or larger votive candles); plates and utensils made of soy, which are used in congregations across the continent; the development of a solar Ner Tamid; and a partnership with the Jewish National Fund that involves carbon offsets and eco-projects in our communities and in Israel.

 The FJMC encourages individual clubs to develop wellness and health activities locally.
 We also incorporate healthy food and walks into our weekend retreats.